Cooper Smeaton

 James Cooper Smeaton (July 22, 1890 – October 3, 1978) was a Canadian professional ice hockey player, referee and head coach.
-He served as the National Hockey League (NHL)'s referee-in-chief from 1917 until 1937.
+He served referee-in-chief of the National Hockey League (NHL) from 1917 until 1937.
 Smeaton served as a Stanley Cup trustee from 1946 until his death in 1978.
-Smeaton was inducted into the Hockey Hall of Fame in 1961.
+He was inducted into the Hockey Hall of Fame in 1961.

 Biography

 Smeaton was born in Carleton Place, Ontario.
-When he was three years of age, Smeaton's family moved to the Westmount suburb of Montreal, Quebec.
+When he was three years of age, his family moved to the Westmount suburb of Montreal, Quebec.
 During his youth, Smeaton played baseball, football and ice hockey for the Westmount Amateur Athletic Association.
-By 1908, Smeaton had started refereeing ice hockey games, including those of the Montreal Insurance Hockey League.
+By 1908, he had started refereeing ice hockey games, including those of the Montreal Insurance Hockey League.

 Smeaton moved to New York in 1910 and played one season of point for the New York Wanderers, while working for Spalding Sporting Goods.
-On the New York Wanderers Smeaton played alongside fellow Montreal Westmount products Sprague and Odie Cleghorn.
+On the New York Wanderers team he played alongside fellow Montreal Westmount products Sprague and Odie Cleghorn.
 Although praised by the Brooklyn Daily Eagle after the season as the best point player in the league (AAHL) the newspaper also pointed out that the Wanderers were involved in many rough house incidents and that Smeaton's "principal fault lies in the fact that he is inclined not only toward dirty play, but also left a poor impression upon many of the spectators through his actions on the ice."

 Smeaton returned to Montreal for family reasons and joined Sun Life Insurance and started refereeing amateur games as a sideline.
 In 1913, he joined the National Hockey Association (NHA) as a referee.
 In his first game in 1913, between the Montreal Canadiens and the Montreal Wanderers, he was confronted by Newsy Lalonde after calling an offside.
 Smeaton promptly fined Lalonde $5 (Lalonde, known as a bit of a "tightwad", never repeated the incident).